Q. What does CAMHS stand for?

 A. Tier 2 CAMHS helps parents and professionals to address concerns about the emotional or mental health of a child or young person up to age 18.
 CAMHS may become more closely involved if there is evidence that the concern is continuing despite efforts to address it by those who currently know the child.

-The remit of Tier 3 specialist CAMHS is the assessment, diagnosis, and treatment of more complex conditions such as ADHD and Autistic Spectrum Disorders, or where the problem is of greater severity, complexity, and duration.
+The remit of Tier 3 specialist CAMHS is the assessment and diagnosis of conditions such as ADHD and Autistic Spectrum Disorders, or where the problem is of greater severity, complexity, and duration.

 The Tier 3 team works with: